Help centre

 Yes.
 Use the quantity field to list multiple copies under a single listing.
 Buyers can purchase up to the available quantity.

 Yes.
 Go to Account → My listings.
 You can edit the price, quantity, description, and photos.
-You can also pause a listing (hides it temporarily) or remove it entirely.
+You can pause a listing (hides it temporarily) or delete it permanently.
 Bulk actions are available via checkboxes.
+Listings tied to an order cannot be deleted.

 A buyer adds your cards to their cart and contacts you through the messaging system.
 You chat, agree on the deal, and the buyer sends a purchase request.
 You can review it in the conversation and accept or decline.
 Once accepted, the listed cards are marked as pending so other buyers can't purchase them.